Tang stamp id help

 Re: Tang stamp id help

-Looks like you nailed it cody!cody6268 wrote: ↑Sun Feb 28, 2021 4:08 am I recognize the logo from a knife I have.
+cody6268 wrote: Sun Feb 28, 2021 4:08 am I recognize the logo from a knife I have.
 I think this might be a Utica Kutmaster.
 They make 2-3 different IMPORTED versions of the melon tester pattern for use by various companies to stick their logo on.
 Seems they have a huge catalog of inexpensive knives usually made in China for this purpose.

 Compare this logo on a boxed Caterpillar branded knife (which Utica makes, and I have but didn't have handy) to the tang stamp.
 Note how it's a diamond, with a "K" with a bottom leg that resembles a clip-point knife blade that is cutting through the diamond at the bottom.